letronghieu4897/Quack-a-Tab/README.md

 2. Open Google Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" by toggling the switch in the top right corner
 4. Click "Load unpacked" and select the directory containing the extension files
-5. The Tab Renamer extension should now appear in your extensions list
+5. The Quack-a-Tab extension should now appear in your extensions list

 ### Using the Extension

-1. Click the Tab Renamer icon in your browser toolbar
+1. Click the Quack-a-Tab icon in your browser toolbar
 2. Enter a new name for the current tab in the input field
 3. Click "Save" to apply the new name
 4. To revert to the original name, click "Reset to Original"